moneymanagerex/moneymanagerex/README.md

 [![p]][packagecloud] [![w]][website] [![i]][GitHubIssues] [![cd]][CodeDocs]
 [![c]][contributors] [![l]](LICENSE) [![o]][OpenHub]

-[Money Manager Ex (MMEX)](https://moneymanagerex.org/) is a free, open-source, cross-platform, easy-to-use personal finance software.
+[MoneyManager Ex (MMEX)](https://moneymanagerex.org/) is a free, open-source, cross-platform, easy-to-use personal finance software.
 It helps organize finances and track cash flow.

 MMEX includes all the basic features that 90% of users would want to see in a